Beetroot Powder for Ironman: The 5-Day Loading Protocol: The Short Answer

 The 5-day Ironman protocol:

-- Days 1 through 4: 2 servings of Beetroot Pro daily, taken any time with water
+| Days 1 to 4 | 2 servings of Beetroot Pro daily | Any time, with water |

-- Day 5 (race eve): 2 servings in the evening, with your final pre-race carbohydrate loading meal
+| Day 5 (race eve) | 2 servings | Evening, with final pre-race carbohydrate loading meal |

-- Race morning: 1 serving, 60 to 90 minutes before your wave start
+| Race morning | 1 serving | 60 to 90 minutes before wave start |

 Take the race-morning dose with 10 to 12 oz of water and allow 60 minutes minimum before any vigorous warmup.
 The 60 to 90 minute window is where plasma nitrite peaks and nitric oxide availability is highest.
+To pair this loading window with your carbohydrate targets for race week, the carb fueling plan tool builds a matching day-by-day intake schedule.

 The Second Dose for Events Over 5 Hours